LMU-MSBA/bsan-6080-reMarkable/README.md

 ![image](https://user-images.githubusercontent.com/78009006/165477563-f2c05611-5b0b-4ddf-9842-16c75bc043ac.png)

-Once we ran the model, we were able to generate valuable insight.
+Once we ran the model, we were able to generate valuable insight from the mined data.
+Below is a table listing the top three tweets from each cluster.
+The two main areas of focus, based on our findings, need to be improved customer support and accurate/more efficient delivery of our product.

 |index  |tweet.text	    |cluster	       |distance_from_centroid|